jdauphant/awesome-ansible/README.md

 - [AWX](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is the upstream project for Tower, a commercial derivative of AWX.
 - [Mitogen for Ansible](https://mitogen.readthedocs.io/en/latest/ansible.html) - Uses the [Mitogen](https://github.com/dw/mitogen/) library to execute Ansible playbooks in a more efficient way (decreases the execution time).
 - [Molecule](https://github.com/ansible/molecule) - Testing of Ansible roles.
+- [Nanvault](https://github.com/marcobellaccini/nanvault) - A standalone tool to encrypt and decrypt files in the Ansible Vault format, featuring UNIX-style composability.
 - [OpsTools-ansible](https://github.com/centos-opstools/opstools-ansible) - The project opstools-ansible is to use Ansible to configure an environment that provides the support of [OpsTools](https://wiki.centos.org/SpecialInterestGroup/OpsTools), namely centralized logging and analysis, availability monitoring, and performance monitoring.
 - [Phansible](http://phansible.com/) : [Github](https://github.com/phansible/phansible) - Simple generator for Vagrant projects, targeting PHP development environments.
 - [Semaphore](https://github.com/ansible-semaphore/semaphore) - Open Source Alternative to Ansible Tower.